opendocsg/slw-judgments-backfill/2010_SGHC_134/report.md

 5       MSL’s refusal led to the present proceedings commenced by Pacrim on 10 February 2004 ( _ie_ , Originating Summons No 165 of 2004 (“OS”)) against the first defendant, MSL’s company secretary, and MSL (the second defendant) for the orders that MSL register the transfers of the 50m shares and for damages to be assessed.
 The OS was heard and dismissed by the High Court at first instance on

-3 August 2004 (see _Pacrim Investments Pte Ltd v Tan Mui Keow Claire and another_ [2005] 1 SLR(R) 141).
+3 August 2004 (see _Pacrim Investments Pte Ltd v Tan Mui Keow Claire and another_ <span class="citation">[2005] 1 SLR(R) 141</span>).
 On 18 April 2004, Pacrim filed a notice of appeal against the High Court’s decision.

 6       While the appeal was pending, MSL was placed under judicial management on 22 April 2005.
 Subsequently, in 2007, a scheme of arrangement (“the Scheme”) was proposed for MSL.
 The purpose